 ISL occupies a prime site, close to the centre of Lusaka, with extensive buildings and grounds that meet the needs of nearly 700 students.
 The school is split into two sections for administration, each with its own Principal.
 Primary school is made up of the Early Years (Nursery to Year 1) and Upper Primary (Years 2-6) while Secondary School covers Middle School (Year 7-9) and High School (Years 10-13).

 In terms of curriculum, we follow the International Baccalaureate Primary Years Programme (IBPYP) from Nursery to Year 6, along with the International Middle Years Curriculum (IMYC) in Years 7-9*, International General Certificate of Secondary Education (IGCSE) in Years 10-11 and the International Baccalaureate Diploma Programme (IBDP) in Years 12-13.
 ISL is an International Baccalaureate World School (www.ibo.org).
 You can find out more about our results and where our students go on to study by looking at the School Profile, which accompanies students' university applications.

 All High School students are also working towards gaining an ISL High School Diploma, which is based on credits earned for courses taken in the four years from Years 10-13.

-Our school motto contains the words Striving for Excellence.
-Our aim is to educate each child holistically to reach their full potential; as our mission says, we are committed to the development of students who are open-minded, balanced, environmentally conscious and principled citizens of the world who will strive for excellence and cherish life-long learning.
+The school motto is Learning Today, Leading Tomorrow.
+Our aim is to educate each child holistically to reach their full potential; as our Mission suggests, we are committed to the development of students who are open-minded, balanced, environmentally conscious and principled citizens of the world who will strive for excellence and cherish life-long learning.
 We believe that excellence will only be achieved by students who are learning in a happy and secure, yet challenging, environment.

 I hope that you will want to discover more about the International School of Lusaka.
 The Primary and Secondary Principals and I look forward to meeting you should you come to visit us.